Configuring Microsoft Entra ID for vCenter Server

 Integrate Active Directory with Microsoft Entra ID

-• If the Active Directory and Microsoft Entra ID were integrated previously, or to the users and groups provided by Microsoft Entra ID, skip this step and go to the next Step - Create an OpenID Connect application in Microsoft Entra ID and assign groups and users to the OpenID Connect application.
+• If you previously integrated the Active Directory and Microsoft Entra ID, or to the users and groups provided by Microsoft Entra ID, skip this step and go to the next Step - Create an OpenID Connect application in Microsoft Entra ID and assign groups and users to the OpenID Connect application.

-• To integrate the Active Directory with Microsoft Entra ID, refer Microsoft Entra ID documentation.
+• To integrate the Active Directory with Microsoft Entra ID, refer to the Microsoft Entra ID documentation.

 Create an OpenID Connect application

 Log in to the Azure Admin console and follow the documentation to create an OpenID Connect application.
-When creating the OpenID Connect application in the Create a new app integration wizard:
+When you create the OpenID Connect application in the Create a new app integration wizard:

 1. Select Home > App Registration > New Registration.

-3. Leave Supported account types as default or select per requirement.
-Set Redirect URI as Web.
-No need to enter a redirect URI as this can be filled in later.
+3. Leave Supported account types as default or select per your requirement.
+Set Redirect URL as Web.
+You do not need to enter a redirect URL at this point, as you can fill this in later.

-1. Select the Certificates and Secret > New Client Secret.
+1. Select Certificates and Secret > New Client Secret.

-2. Enter a description for this client secret and select the validity in Expiry drop-down menu.
+2. Enter a description for this client secret and select the validity in the Expiry drop-down menu.

 3. Click Add.

-4. Once a secret is generated, copy the content under Value.
+4. Once the system generates a secret, copy the content under Value.

-• To get client ID, click Overview from left side menu and get the value from Application (client) ID.
+• To get the client ID, click Overview from the left side menu and get the value from Application (client) ID.

 OIDC Discovery Endpoint